joachimschaaf/dockerdemo/README.md

 *Q: now stop the container - does the file still exist?
 Start the container again and check it!
 Stop and remove the container, then start it again: does the file still exist?*

 The Postgres image uses a volume to store the data of the database.
-You can find the configuration in the 'docker-compose.yml' file.
+You can find the configuration in the `docker-compose.yml` file.
 A container directory is mounted to the volume.

-*Q: where is the volume ?*
+*Q: where is the volume?*

 ## Do it with Maven